- 2 Bedrooms

 Confirm who is joining, and how many/what particular bedroom arrangement you'll need.
 Be aware that many properties list maximum guest capacity, which often includes sofa beds in the living room space.
 You will need to determine what is most appropriate for your family.
 Precise descriptions of bedrooms and beds are usually available online.
 If not, speak to the property owner before you book.

 The majority of rental properties are presented with a cost range.
 Confirm the cost for your preferred trip.
 It could be at the high end of the range.
 If a few groups or families are sharing the cost, make sure that each group knows their obligations and has approved a maximum they are prepared to pay.
 Most rental agreements require a single person to be liable for the whole reservation.

 What amenities is your group trying to find?
 Do you only want a rental home with a swimming pool, jacuzzi or volleyball court?
 Are you more interested in wildlife or night life?
 Will the rental have bikes and beach toys for use throughout your stay?
 Make a list of prioritized "needs and desires" from your group to help narrow your search to the most appropriate rental.

 Elderly guests will thank you for not reserving a stairs-access-only condo on the Third floor.
 Ensure that you remember and inquire about wheelchair entry, pool lifts and specialized equipment requirements..

 Your Puppy Deserves a Vacation, Too

 .
-In addition to Homeaway, VRBO and Tripadvisor, we advise searching Google for "Hilton Head local rentals" for local rental home management companies.
-Local property management companies pride themselves on an exceptional vacation experience.
+Besides Homeaway, VRBO and Tripadvisor, we advise searching Google for "Hilton Head local rental properties" for local vacation home management companies.
+Local rental management companies take pride in a top-quality vacation experience.